 Preprofessional health science students who want to major in biology need to plan carefully to complete major requirements and meet entrance requirements of professional schools.
 These students should consult a biology advisor as well as the advisor for the professional area of their choice.
 See Preparatory Programs in the Academic Resources section of this catalog for more information about these requirements.

-Although Organic Chemistry Laboratory (CH 337, 338) and Introductory Physics Laboratory (PHYS 204, 205, 206) are not required for the biology major, they are required for programs at most professional schools, including many programs at the Oregon Health and Science University in Portland.
+Although Organic Chemistry Laboratory (CH 337, 338) and Introductory Physics Laboratory (PHYS 204, 205, 206) are not required for the biology major, they are required for programs at most professional schools including biomedicine at Oregon Health and Science University in Portland.

 Honors Program in Biology